grinikolov/Coca-Cola-project/README.md

                 Phone - Represents a contact phone information.
                 Email - Represents a contact e-mail information.
                 Address - Represents the address of this bar.
-                Districr - Represents the district part of address.
+                District - Represents the district part of address.
                 Town - Represents the town part of address.
                 Country - Represents the country part of address.
                 LocationId - Represents the unique database asigned index of the address.